Email Security

 Key Points

-- Organization that fails to prove they are taking a proactive approach to compliance in line with the latest regulations will likely fall foul of regulating bodies – SOC-as-a-service can help.
+• Organizations that fail to prove they are taking a proactive approach to compliance in line with the latest regulations will likely fall foul of regulating bodies – SOC-as-a-Service can help.

 Often, cost is a central factor in an organization's ability to operate a Security Operations Center.
 Along with other issues such as scalability and compliance factors, many companies are turning towards managed SOC solutions.
 This type of SOC service enhances an organization's technologies and expertise without the need for expensive and time-consuming in-house recruitment and training and provides total coverage over networks and operations.